 Note on Sources

-Not all DOCUMERICA images are represented in the Archival Research Catalog (ARC).
+Not all DOCUMERICA images are represented in the Online Catalog.
 Series RG412DM (ca. 5,000 color slides) and RG412DAZ (ca. 500 slides) are images taken during the final phase of DOCUMERICA.
 These late submissions were not included in the official project to digitally convert images and captions from DOCUMERICA microfiches in the late 1990s.
 The images in these two series contain very probing studies done during DOCUMERICA including Yoichi Okamoto’s photographs of suburban life near Washington, D.C., adding important dimensions to the DOCUMERICA record.